Historical Apoplexy · State Legislative Adaptations · Indiana

 Crane), located in Martin County, Indiana, is the third

-largest naval installation in the world by area.
-The
+largest naval installation in the world by area [SOURCE:

 military commissary on the installation provides at-cost

-model operates inside the gate.
-This bill extends it
+inside the gate.
+This Act extends it beyond the gate;

 (g) The geographer Albrecht Penck calculated in 1925